vito-go/gostd/README.md

 ## Usage

-Just `import _ "gitea.com/liushihao/daemon"` in the program and run with command argument `-daemon`
+just `import _ "gitea.com/liushihao/daemon"` in the program and run with command argument `-daemon` For example:
-For example:
 hello_world.go